BizTalk Migration Services

 This service is a strong fit when BizTalk migration has implications for business operations, system reliability, security posture, compliance obligations, or the broader Microsoft environment.

-• Existing environments contain complex orchestrations, schemas, maps, adapters, custom code, or trading partner dependencies
+• Existing BizTalk environments contain complex orchestrations, schemas, maps, adapters, custom code, certificates, or trading partner dependencies.

-• The organization needs to determine whether workloads belong in Logic Apps, Service Bus, Event Grid, API Management, or hybrid integration
+• The organization needs to determine whether workloads belong in Logic Apps, Service Bus, Event Grid, API Management, Azure Functions, hybrid integration, or custom integration components.

-• BizTalk modernization is part of a broader Azure, cloud, or enterprise integration initiative
+• BizTalk modernization is part of a broader Azure, cloud, application modernization, or enterprise integration initiative.

-• Regulated or risk-sensitive data flows require secure handling, audit evidence, or controlled cutover
+• Regulated or risk-sensitive data flows require secure handling, audit evidence, access governance, or controlled cutover.

-• Internal IT teams need senior Microsoft integration expertise or embedded specialists for specific workstreams
+• Internal IT teams need senior Microsoft integration expertise, architecture support, execution capacity, or embedded specialists for specific BizTalk replacement workstreams.

 Less Suited for Purely Tactical Needs